mahdiiiu2k/reelScript-AI/replit.md

 # Overview

-This is a full-stack web application called "Reel Script AI" that generates Instagram Reel scripts using AI.
-The application features a React frontend with TypeScript, a Node.js/Express backend, PostgreSQL database with Drizzle ORM, and Supabase for authentication and subscription management with Stripe integration.
+This is a full-stack web application called "Script Expert" that generates viral Instagram Reel scripts using AI.
+The application features a React frontend with TypeScript, a Node.js/Express backend, PostgreSQL database with Drizzle ORM, and Google OAuth authentication with Stripe subscription management.

 # System Architecture